codex-bot/weather/README.md

-# Notify plugin for CodeX Bot platform
+# Weather plugin for CodeX Bot platform

-Allow you send messages to chat
+Allow you to be informed about weather conditions in your region via Telegram chat

 ## CodeX Team